Background pattern

 If you forget to take Glivec

-• Then continue with the regular schedule.
+• Then continue with your normal schedule.

-• Do not take a double dose to compensate for the missed doses.
+• Do not take a double dose to make up for missed doses.

-If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.
+If you have any other questions about the use of this medicine, ask your doctor, pharmacist, or nurse.

 4. Possible Adverse Effects

-Very common(may affect more than 1 in 10patients)or common(may affect up to 1 in 10patients):
+Very Common(may affect more than 1 in 10 patients) or Common(may affect up to 1 in 10 patients):

 • Rapid weight gain.
 Glivec may cause your body to retain water (severe fluid retention).

-Uncommon(may affect up to 1 in 100patients)or rare(may affect up to 1 in 1,000patients):
+Uncommon(may affect up to 1 in 100 patients) or Rare(may affect up to 1 in 1,000 patients):

 • Blisters on the skin or mucous membranes (signs of pemphigus).